crossplane/crossplane/docs/managed-resources.md

 in AWS.
 There is a one-to-one relationship and the changes on managed resources are reflected directly on the corresponding resource in the provider.

+You can browse [API Reference][api-reference] to discover all available managed resources.

 ## Syntax

 Crossplane has some API conventions that are built on top of Kubernetes API